Web Content Approval Chain

 5. Content Originator submits help request for content to be posted to website.

-6. Webmaster edits content for posting (if needed) and posts content to the website.
-Webmaster informs Content Originator that content has been posted by updating the help ticket.
+6. Webmaster or Communications and Marketing Team member edits content for posting (if needed) and posts content to the website.
+Webmaster or Communications and Marketing Team member informs Content Originator that content has been posted by updating the help ticket.

-7. Content Originator reviews content to ensure it has been accurately posted, communicates with Webmaster if corrections are required.
+7. Content Originator reviews content to ensure it has been accurately posted, communicates with Webmaster or Communications and Marketing Team member if corrections are required.

-If there is a disagreement at any point, between any of these personnel, regarding web content changes, the Webmaster or Content Approver may pull in the Content Arbitrator to mediate.
+If there is a disagreement at any point, between any of these personnel, regarding web content changes, the Webmaster (or Communications and Marketing Team member) or Content Approver may pull in the Content Arbitrator to mediate.

 Content Review Procedure